toby-gamez/Tobiso.Web/README.md

 # Tobiso.Web
 This is Tobiso web.

+## License
+This project is licensed under the MIT License.
+© 2026 Tobias Heneman

 ## Tasks

 - [x] make a categories controller with service for categories - list categories